ocrmypdf/OCRmyPDF/README.md

 ## Installation

 Linux, Windows, macOS and FreeBSD are supported.
+A GitHub Action is available for this project.
 Docker images are also available, for both x64 and ARM.

 | Operating system              | Install command               |
 | ----------------------------- | ------------------------------|